 I joined the Professional Staff at the Richardson School of Law titled "Chief Operating Officer/Senior Advisor."
-The title allowed an acronym for Chief Operating Officer Lee to be hatched and a large segment of UH Law Alumni know/knew me as COOL.
+The title allowed an acronym for Chief Operating Officer Lee to be hatched and a large segment of UH Law Alumni know/knew me as "COOL".
 My position was newly created.
 Officially, I was “responsible for the overall programmatic administrative operations of the Law School in support of the academic mission.’’
 Included under that umbrella were a wide variety of tasks, dominated by “other duties as assigned.”
-As Chief Operating Officer/Senior Advisor, truth be told, I was not called upon for much “advice,” and not much of what I suggested was accepted, in any event.
-When I relinquished the title to become Director of Professional Development I was relieved of certain duties and was afforded the privilege to work 100% with Law Students as Advisor and Counselor.
+As Chief Operating Officer/Senior Advisor, truth be told, I was not called upon for much “advice,” and not much of what I suggested was accepted.
+When I relinquished the title to become Director of Professional Development however, I was relieved of certain duties and was afforded the privilege to work 100% with Law Students as Advisor and Counselor, which was my joy and passion.
 My duties as Chief Operating Officer (rhymes with, and actually was more like: "Chief Cook & Bottle Washer") included some memorable scenarios/requests/demands.
 My TOP EIGHTEEN, which I can remember:

 18. It's been two years since my "promotion" as Director of Professional Development - but old habits are evidently hard to break: “I hope all is well with you.
 I believe you are the person who may be able to help me.
 Would it be possible to have help with rubble that I’ve found on the top of my file cabinets (tall and short cabinets just to the right of my door)?
 There’s a noticeable though small amount that a small vacuum with attachment should be able to take care of.”

 (Comment: I thought about delivering one of those hot, new fancy contraptions, complete with instructions for use but my better judgment said to just let it go.
 Instead, I took a dustpan and a brush; "Mission Accomplished" in about 47 seconds.)